goflash/flash/README.md

 log.Fatal(http.ListenAndServe(":8080", mux))
 ```

-> Interop 🔗: GoFlash is designed for zero-friction interop: no adapters, no wrappers, just standard Go interfaces.
+> GoFlash is designed for zero-friction interop: no adapters, no wrappers, just standard Go interfaces.
 This makes it ideal for gradual adoption, microservices, and complex architectures.

 ### Logging